EricNeid/go-netconvert/cmd/netconvert/README.md

 netconvert --filter-tags=a,b testdata/sample.osm.xml
 ```

 It is also possible to filter with simple conditions.
-Available filters are.
 The following
 command would return only nodes and ways which a maxheigh of 30 or which are bridges:

 ```bash